 There are 16 programmable push buttons offered in the front panel of the unit.
-The IED offers six different settings group which the user can set based on individual needs.
-Each group can then, be activated or deactivated by using a programmable button.
-In addition to this, the programmable button can be also used for emergency start and emergency stop, manual trigger of disturbance recorder, master trip lockout reset, circuit breaker control interlocking bypass, restart inhibit, and so on.
+The IED offers six different setting groups which can be set based on individual needs.
+Each group can then be activated or deactivated with a programmable button.
+In addition, the programmable button can be used for example for the manual trigger of disturbance recorder, circuit breaker control interlocking bypass, master trip lockout reset or for setting the autoreclosing function on or off.

-Figure 14: Default mapping on programmable buttons
+Figure 15: Default mapping on programmable buttons

-3.5.3.1 Functional diagrams for protection
+Functional diagrams for protection